vlad17/OCaml-Minesweeper/README.md

 ### TODO

-1. New files (have a graphics / control / model file layout)
-2. Make cooler features:

-  * right-click to flag
-  * reset button instead of toggling flag mode
+1. Purify the graphics module
+2. Clear up other todos
 3. Change building scheme (what does Jane Street use?)
 4. Add unit tests, just to show off